 Back in Tyne: Five fantastic victories against Villa

-Ahead of Newcastle United's Premier League clash against Aston Villa on Monday night (kick-off 8pm GMT), we take a look at some of the Magpies' best victories at Villa Park...
+Ahead of Newcastle United's Premier League trip to Aston Villa on Saturday afternoon (kick-off 3pm BST), we take a look at some of the Magpies' best victories at Villa Park...

 C'est magnifique!
 (2013/2014)

-Newcastle United registered back-to-back victories in the Premier League following a 2-1 victory at Villa Park, courtesy of goals from French pair Hatem Ben Arfa and Yoan Gouffran.
+Newcastle United registered back-to-back Premier League victories following a 2-1 victory at Villa Park, courtesy of goals from French pair Hatem Ben Arfa and Yoan Gouffran.

-Ben Arfa, who had netted a late winner in a 1-0 home triumph against Fulham, continued his bright form in front of goal by opening the scoring after impressive individual play from on-loan striker Loic Remy, making his first start for the Magpies.
+Ben Arfa, who had previously netted a late winner in a 1-0 home triumph against Fulham, continued his bright form in front of goal by opening the scoring after impressive individual play from on-loan striker Loïc Rémy, making his first start for the Magpies.